delug/Workshop2/README.md

 3. Run `jupyter notebook` and navigate to where you cloned the workshop repository
 4. Open the notebook and enjoy!

+Note: Before the workshop, please make sure you have the most up-to-date version of this repository.
+This can be assured by running `git pull` within the repository close to the workshop day.
+Preferably the day of, just to be safe!

 # Required Software

 Before coming to the workshop, please ensure that you have the following softwares downloaded: